ShanLu2022/Airline_Management_app/README.md

    - On the top of the page shows the current system time "Friday 28 Oct 2022, 5.00pm"

 3. Administrative system for staff
-   - The airline staff can access the administrative system by typing url http://127.0.0.1:5000/admin/xx to the pages.
-The main page of admin system is 'admin/management' where lists all the staff, including names and position, manager or staff, the screenshot shows as below:
+   - The airline staff can access the administrative system by typing url https://woshipanda2022.pythonanywhere.com/admin/xx or local server http://127.0.0.1:5000/admin/xx to the pages.
+The main page of system admin is at 'admin/management' where lists all the staff, including names and position, manager or staff, the screenshot shows as below:

      ![image](https://user-images.githubusercontent.com/109211264/198833763-7237ff9e-eeb8-4daf-96c8-ffabea70a4da.png)